jvilk/site/_posts/blog/2014-12-23-java-8-wtf-default-interface-methods.md

 By this definition of method resolution, both the proposed "common sense" behavior discussed above and HotSpot's behavior are valid by the spec.
 In fact, one could simply invoke `Math.random()` in the process to decide among multiple choices.

 While I expect Java developers to rarely encounter this corner case, it is rather disturbing to encounter a specification that explicitly introduces ambiguity into a core process.
 Since Java 8 is the *first* version of Java to include this behavior, this was an explicit decision on the part of the JVM standards committee rather than an after-the-fact discovery.
-It would have been preferable to specify *some* order of preference, such as lexicographic ordering by name, order that interfaces are declared in the `class` file, etc.

-Even if the specified order of preference doesn't make sense to developers, it would allow alternative JVM implementations to have consistent behavior.
-I expect that programs that include this problematic behavior are doing so by accident, rather than conscious developer choice, and I would prefer that their program is portable across independent JVMs!
+It would have been preferable to specify *some* order of preference, such as lexicographic ordering by name, order that interfaces are declared in the `class` file, etc. Even if the specified order of preference doesn't make sense to developers, it would allow alternative JVM implementations to have consistent behavior.
+I expect that programs that include this problematic behavior are doing so by accident, rather than conscious developer choice, and I would prefer that their program is portable across spec-compliant independent JVMs!

-This is one of a few reasons why I'm concerned about the future of Java and the JVM.
-Between this and other seemingly sloppy work on Java 8 (most notably, the `MemberName` class behind the invokedynamic implementation found in OpenJDK, which I will eventually blog about), I'm wondering if Java and the JVM are in good hands at Oracle.
+Between this and other seemingly sloppy work on Java 7/8 (most notably how `invokedynamic` is implemented in OpenJDK, which I will eventually blog about), I'm wondering if Java and the JVM are in good hands at Oracle.